GhazalArzanian/NBA-Players-Visualization/README.md

 # NBA-Players-Visualization
-This project aims to analyze the performance of basketball players using data from three CSV files: players.csv, player_data_per_36_min.csv, and teams.csv.
+The goal of this project is to analyze the performance of basketball players using data from three CSV files: players.csv, player_data_per_36_min.csv, and teams.csv.
 The tasks completed in this project include:

 Data Loading and Merging